OluwaninsolaAO/fabric_lesson/README.md

 fabfile (anything you use once, you’re likely to use again) but this feature provides a handy, fast way to quickly dash off an SSH-borne command while leveraging your fabfile’s connection settings.

+### Command-line options

+A quick overview of all possible command line options can be found via fab `--help` if you’re looking for details on a specific option.